SwedbankPay/developer.swedbankpay.com/checkout-v3/get-started/index.md

 ## Get Ready To Go Live

 A few more steps remain before your integration is ready to run in a production environment.
-Our technical onboarding managers are ready to assist you.
+Our teams are ready to assist you.

 *   Acceptance tests